pybricks/pybricks.github.io/learn/index.md

 diameter parameter if you use differently sized wheels.

 **3. Basic robot navigation and output blocks**

+The remaining chapters are a work in progress.
+Please check back in a few weeks.
+Thank you!
+{: .notice--primary}

 Now it's time to make the robot come alive!
 You'll learn to use the output blocks to make your robot move, play sounds, and blink lights.
 Naturally,